Coastline paradox: Measuring a coastline

-More than a decade after Richardson completed his work, Benoit Mandelbrot developed a new branch of mathematics, fractal geometry, to describe just such non-rectifiable complexes in nature as the infinite coastline.
+More than a decade after Richardson completed his work, Benoit Mandelbrot developed a new branch of mathematics called fractal geometry to describe just such non-rectifiable complexes in nature as the infinite coastline.
 His own definition of the new figure serving as the basis for his study is:

 I coined fractal from the Latin adjective fractus.
 The corresponding Latin verb frangere means "to break:" to create irregular fragments.
 It is therefore sensible ... that, in addition to "fragmented" ... fractus should also mean "irregular".

 In "How Long Is the Coast of Britain?
 Statistical Self-Similarity and Fractional Dimension", published on 5 May 1967, Mandelbrot discusses self-similar curves that have Hausdorff dimension between 1 and 2.
 These curves are examples of fractals, although Mandelbrot does not use this term in the paper, as he did not coin it until 1975.
 The paper is one of Mandelbrot's first publications on the topic of fractals.

 Empirical evidence suggests that the smaller the increment of measurement, the longer the measured length becomes.
 If one were to measure a stretch of coastline with a yardstick, one would get a shorter result than if the same stretch were measured with a 1 ft ruler.
 This is because one would be laying the ruler along a more curvilinear route than that followed by the yardstick.
 The empirical evidence suggests a rule which, if extrapolated, shows that the measured length increases without limit as the measurement scale decreases towards zero.
 This discussion implies that it is meaningless to talk about the length of a coastline; some other means of quantifying coastlines are needed.
 Mandelbrot then describes various mathematical curves, related to the Koch snowflake, which are defined in such a way that they are strictly self-similar.
 Mandelbrot shows how to calculate the Hausdorff dimension of each of these curves, each of which has a dimension D between 1 and 2 (he also mentions but does not give a construction for the space-filling Peano curve, which has a dimension exactly 2).
 The paper does not claim that any coastline or geographic border actually has fractional dimension.
 Instead, it notes that Richardson's empirical law is compatible with the idea that geographic curves, such as coastlines, can be modelled by random self-similar figures of fractional dimension.
 Near the end of the paper Mandelbrot briefly discusses how one might approach the study of fractal-like objects in nature that look random rather than regular.
 For this he defines statistically self-similar figures and says that these are encountered in nature.
 The paper is important because it is a "turning point" in Mandelbrot's early thinking on fractals.
 It is an example of the linking of mathematical objects with natural forms that was a theme of much of his later work.